flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 2. ~~Install the arches querysets (or clone this repo and pip install locally).~~

-FIXME: The above are struck-out, but should one follow the installation instructions 3-8?
-If so, what is "the project"?
 3. Add `"arches_rbac_permissions"`, `"arches_querysets"` and `"casbin_adapter.apps.CasbinAdapterConfig"` to the INSTALLED_APPS setting in the project's settings.py file.

+FIXME: TBC = To be confirmed?
+As in we are not sure if this is necessary?
+Is there not a better way than importing all (*) here?
 #TBC
 Ensure the Application settings are available to extend with:
 ```
 from arches_rbac_permissions.settings import *
 ```

-after `from arches.settings import *`
+after `from arches.settings import *`.

+FIXME: Above we are instructed to edit the INSTALLED_APPS setting (which is a tuple for some reason).
+Here we are instructed to add list by the same name?
+I am confused.
 Make the following addition:
 ```
 INSTALLED_APPS = [